Scroll Saw Blades

 There are several types of blades that perform different roles.
 Scroll saw blade manufacturers make their blades with different configurations and will call some of them by different names.
 They all will be some variance of the following types:

 • Spiral – Spiral blades have teeth on all sides of the blade due to the blade actually being twisted.
 Because of this twist, they are sometimes difficult to attach to the blade holder.
 For this reason, some blade manufacturers design them with flat ends, making it easier to attach to the blade holder.
-Spiral blades are very useful for multi-directional scrolling since it allows you to cut in any direction without turning the piece of stock.
+Spiral blades are very useful for multi-directional scrolling since it will allow you to cut in any direction without turning the piece of stock.
 This is a great benefit for people who have smaller scroll saws if they want to cut a larger project.
 I find these types of blades hard to use.
-There are many people that prefer spiral blades over the straight blades because of the maneuverability they provide.
+Many people prefer spiral blades over straight blades because of the maneuverability they provide.
 If you look at it closely, it resembles barbed-wire.

 * Spiral blades are only plain end or pinless type.
 During my research, I have found that pin end spiral blades may have existed at one time, however, they appear to be very rare and most scroll saw blade manufacturers do not make them.
 I was unsuccessful in finding them.